Renko Chart Indicator Guide

 Renko chart indicator for MT5 represents a practical type of chart price that was introduced by “Steve Nison” in his book “Beyond Candlesticks”.
 In fact, contrary to the candlestick charts, the Tradingview Renko indicator excludes all time parameters in order to filter financial markets from the noise (small price correction).
 Thus, it tends to highlight the significant movements.
 However, despite eliminating the factor of time, many trend traders manage to follow and use the Renko chart indicator when trading.
 Not only for identifying accurate and clear tendencies.
 But, also to determine important reversal points.
 Therefore, the Renko indicator for MT4 seems to be an interesting analytical tool.

 Renko indicator is a Japanese graphic representation of the trend in the form of bricks.
 In effect, this type of chart is not plotted against time but against prices only.
-Thus, it allows traders to easily and quickly determine the current trend.
+Thus, it allows traders to easily and quickly determine the current trend especially when it’s combined with the QQE indicator.
 Also, it permits them to determine trend reversals.
 In fact, the Renko indicator represents a very versatile tool in the trading world.
 Which, can apply to many financial markets.
 Furthermore, a very important benefit of the Renko indicator is showing traders the significant market moves.

 In other words, this indicator represents a useful type of chart that displays a filtered price movement according to the amount of time that passes.
 To explain more, it considers simply the movement of price and not time.
 Thus, this technical tool removes the time factor.
 As a result, the Renko chart indicator will reflect only significant price fluctuations that meet the minimum market movements (in terms of pips) usually fixed by traders.
 So, any movement in the price action that does not attain this minimum amount will not be considered by the indicator.